Home / Romance / Trophy Wife / 1– The new boy

 Mr Kapoor nodded at the boy impatiently.
 “Go on.
 Everybody does when it's their first day.
 Nothing special.
 Just your name and whatnot.”

 The boy shook his head slightly, looking at Mr Kapoor, his eyes begging for a little mercy.
 The classroom started buzzing with whispers.
 I looked around at the other classmates.
-I could see the girls leaning over to each other, discussing and analyzing him.
+I could see the girls leaning over to each other, discussing, and analysing him.
 They looked excited for the cute addition to the classroom.
 The guys didn't look that much fazed.
 They just looked at him like they wanted to hear what would come out of this new boy's mouth.

 “Boy, it's almost been two minutes.
 Time is very precious in this class.
 Do you know why?”
 Mr Kapoor was still holding his piece of chalk.
 The boy shook his head as a response.

 “Because in every career there's money involved.
-So counting and records need to be kept.”
+So, counting and records need to be kept.”
 Mr Kapoor said to him.

 “Then isn't that accounting?”
 Manu shouted out with a pleased grin on his face.
 “That makes Accounting the most important subject and not maths.”